Mendasp/NS2Plus/README.md

 ==========
 This Natural Selection 2 mod aims to improve, fix and expand the game in order to bring players a better experience.
 It contains extra customization options and quality of life improvements.
 This mod needs to be installed on the server.

+You can check some of the recommended settings [here](https://www.youtube.com/watch?v=hQfwDi5IGCg).

 Latest changes
 ==============
 - 22/02/2016